dnsimple/dnsimple-support/content/articles/manage-ds-record.markdown

 ![Add DS Record](/files/ds-records-add-ds-record.png)

 The Add DS Record page will load.
-The form fields shown on the Add DS record page will differ based on whether the TLD of the domain supports the DS-Data interface or the KEY-Data interface.
+The form fields shown on the Add DS record page will differ based on whether the TLD of the domain requires them to be set up with the DS-Data interface or the KEY-Data interface.

 <div class="section-steps" markdown="1">